premvishwakarma95/interview-questions/README.md

 ---

 ## 2️⃣4️⃣ JavaScript, React, Node, Express, MongoDB
-- JavaScript → Language
+- JavaScript → JS is scripting langauge that runs on broswer handle and change brower content.
-- React → UI library
+- React → JS library that gives developer to create single page application, component, reconciliation, hooks, optimized.
-- Node.js → Runtime
+- Node.js → Node.js is a runtime environment that allows you to run JavaScript outside the browser, mainly on the server side.
-- Express → Framework
+- Express → Express.js is a lightweight Node.js framework that simplifies backend development and makes building APIs faster compared to using plain Node.js.
 - MongoDB → NoSQL Database

 ---